qbrak/gazeek.github.io/_posts/2023-12-24-how-to-least-squares.md

 A quick recap of where we are:
 1. We want to find a $g\%$ that best fits annual increase of revenue for company *B* to predict future revenue
-2. We tried using CAGR to estimate $g\%$ but it only looks at the start and end points, which might not be representative
+2. We tried using CAGR to estimate $g$ but it only looks at the start and end points, which might not be representative
 3. Since the year-to-year growth is proportional $\Rightarrow$ we get an exponential function (see \eqref{eq:revenue_exp})
 4. We can use the logarithm function to turn the exponential function into a linear function (see \eqref{eq:revenue_log})